-Normally, AP credit is arranged through the Admissions Office when you apply to and are accepted by Georgia Tech.
-Any AP credit that is awarded will be so noted on your transcript.
-The AP credit will be for specific courses in the Georgia Tech Catalog and these will be noted as well.
-You may then use this AP credit as if you had actually taken the indicated equivalent course at Georgia Tech.
-Typically, this AP credit will allow you to take advanced courses for which your AP credit will cover the prerequisite requirements.
+Normally, AP credit is arranged through the Admissions Office when you are accepted by Georgia Tech.
+Any AP credit awarded will be for specific Georgia Tech courses and will be noted on your transcript.
+You may use AP credit as you would any other similar course taken at Georgia Tech.
+Typically, AP credit is used to make up for prerequisite courses, allowing you to enroll in more advanced courses at Tech.

-Any questions about your AP credit should be directed to the Registrar's Office in the Tower.
+Any questions about your AP credit should be directed to the Registrar's Office.

-When you apply for admission to Georgia Tech, any transfer credit is normally evaluated by the Registrar's Office as a part of the admission process.
-You will then be notified of exactly which courses have been accepted for transfer credit along with the corresponding equivalent Georgia Tech courses.
+When you apply for admission to Georgia Tech, any transfer credit is normally evaluated by the Registrar's Office.
+You will then be notified of exactly which courses were accepted for transfer credit along with the corresponding equivalent Georgia Tech courses.
 This information will appear on your transcript.

-Study abroad is generally considered in the same way that transfer credit is handled.
-However, it is even more important for you to consult with the school or department that normally teaches the equivalent course here at Georgia Tech.
-In this way, they can often "pre-approve" any courses you are planning on taking at a foreign university.
-This is particularly important if you are trying to earn transfer credit for any of the "core" disciplinary courses in AE (e.g., structures, fluids, controls, design) since these courses are generally tightly interconnected with other courses.
+Receiving credit from your Study Abroad experience is similar to the evaluation of regular transfer credit.
+It is even more important for you to consult with the GT school that normally teaches the equivalent course so that your foreign university courses can be "pre-approved."
+This is particularly important if you are trying to earn transfer credit for core AE courses (e.g., structures, fluids, controls, design).

-Keep in mind, however, that even though a technical course will not be accepted as transfer credit for a specific course, you may be able to receive transfer credit for an equivalent number of hours of "free elective" or "technical elective" credit, and this may helpcomplete your program of study.
+Although a technical course will not be accepted as transfer credit for a specific GT-AE course, you may be able to receive transfer credit for an equivalent number of hours of "free elective", and this may help complete your program of study.
 Also, it is usually much easier to work out transfer credit for nontechnical courses or for technical courses that are used as electives.